zooniverse/help/docs/best-practices/4-sunset.md

 # Part IV: Closing Out Thoughtfully

 Clear and thoughtful communication with your volunteer community is a key part of the Zooniverse experience.
-When a project reaches a natural stopping point, whether all subjects have been classified or there will be an extended pause (~9 months or more) before the next dataset is uploaded, it’s important to reflect that status and share next steps with participants.
+When a project reaches a natural stopping point, whether all subjects have been classified or there will be an extended pause (~9 months or more) before the next dataset is uploaded, it’s important to update your project to reflect that status and share next steps with participants.

 ## **When should your project move to “Finished”?**

 Projects have three states: active, paused, and finished.
+When your project is out of data (meaning all available subjects have met the classification requirements you set up in the Project Builder), it is automatically moved to *Paused* so that volunteers know no additional effort is needed at this time.
+Projects will **not** automatically move to *Finished*, however, so this is something you need to request.

 We recommend moving your project to *Finished* when:

 * All subjects have been fully classified and no additional data will be added, **or**
 * You anticipate an extended pause in activity (~9 months or more) before new data may be available